wdzeng/action-of-action/README.md

 ## Prerequisites

 - The project can be installed using pnpm.
-- The pnpm version is described in the `packageManager` field in package.json.
 - The action can be built by `build` command defined in `scripts` field in package.json.
 - The project version is specified in `version` field in package.json.
 - The project version is a semver.
 For pre-releases, only `alpha` and `beta` are allowed.